Intimacy After Mastectomy: A Women’s Guide

 • Scar Care:

-• Sun Protection: Prevent hyperpigmentation.
+• Sun Protection: Helps prevent hyperpigmentation.

 Sensation Changes